mambla/ujvm-cc2650/README.md

 * src/flashprog/ - A small program that can be used to program the SPI flash over UART (without the jvm)
 * src/ujvm/ - The uJ jvm port
 * src/test/simon/ - contains an implementation of the game of Simon using the CC2650 LAUNCHXL LEDs and buttons
-* bin/ - contains the classCvt binary used to optimize class files which was provided as part of A [uJ](http://dmitry.gr/index.php?r=05.Projects&proj=12.%20uJ%20-%20a%20micro%20JVM)
+* bin/ - contains the classCvt binary used to optimize class files which was provided as part of [uJ](http://dmitry.gr/index.php?r=05.Projects&proj=12.%20uJ%20-%20a%20micro%20JVM)

 ## Usage
 1. Compile and flash the ujvm project to your board.